Fe/male Switch

 Before you submit your grant application, you should proof read it.
 You can do this by double-checking everything yourself but it is so much better if a trusted friend or colleague help you check if your application makes sense to someone who didn’t write it.
 While you can submit your grant application any time before the deadline, it’s best to submit it a few days earlier in case something goes wrong and you miss the deadline because of a technical error.
 Once you’ve submitted your grant application, it’s time to wait.
 It can take a while to get the results, so don’t hold your breath.
 Don’t just sit and wait for the result, though.
 Continue business as usual, because there’s a big chance that you won’t get funded.
 Competition is fierce and if it’s your first time, you will probably not be as good as experiences applicants.
 We fill in a lot of applications and get approximately 25% of them awarded.
 It’s a great result, but it is extremely time consuming.
 One thing that we do is always read the evaluation report and see what we can do to make the next application better.
 There were times when we received very bad evaluation reports (in the sense that they contained a lot of typos and grammatical errors) or even the wrong reports (a report for a different team has been sent to us more than once).
 In most cases, however, we gain some insights from the evaluators, but the most important thing that we learned is how badly the process of grant applications is organized.
 We are using our experience for building a startup evaluation tool that will be used in the startup game for a transparent and data-driven process of application and evaluation.

-Also, we have a complete FREE module about Startups in Malta and the Netherlands where you can learn about setting up a company and getting funded.
+Are you interested in incubators and funding in the Netherlands or Malta?
+Do you want to relocate your startup to Europe or are looking to establish a company here and get funded?
+Check out our FREE module about Startups in Malta and the Netherlands where you can learn about setting up a company and getting funded.
 Sign up for the free startup school and navigate to "Startups in Malta" module by typing "Malta" in the search or "Startups in the Netherlands" module by typing "Netherlands" in the search.

 Thanks for reading and if you feel like you need a more in-depth description of the process or individual help with a specific application, reach out to us and we will do what we can.